Sport in New Zealand: Triathlon

 Hamish Carter of New Zealand won gold at the 2004 Athens Olympics and bronze at the 2002 Commonwealth Games in Manchester, and was rated world number one for several years.
 Other successful triathletes from New Zealand include Bevan Docherty, who won the ITU world championship, and a silver in Athens (both in 2004).
 He has also gained a bronze medal in Beijing 2008, and a silver medal in the Commonwealth Games (Melbourne in 2006).

 On the women's side, Samantha Warriner was ranked number 1 in the world.
 She won silver at the Commonwealth Games in Melbourne in 2006, and Andrea Hewitt took bronze at the same event.

 Volleyball

-Volleyball is the second most popular sport for girls in NZ aged 13–18 and sixth for boys.
-Volleyball has been growing in popularity at school level in recent years especially amongst girls.